manali-zantye/renewables_fcc/README.md

 ## Overview
 [main.py](main.py) implements the two-stage optimization algorithm to determine optimal system design and operation through the following 5 steps:

-### Step 0: Get time-series data for electricity price, solar and wind capacity factors
+### Step 0:
+Obtain the time-series data for electricity price, solar and wind capacity factors for the selected power plant.